bra1n/mkmobile/README.md

 monitor them for changes.
 You should point your local webserver to the `/src` directory and use the `index.html` file there for development.
 The `index.dist.html` represents the version that will be used in production.

-If you want to generate a new build, use `grunt build` in order to generate the static files needed for a deyploment.
+If you want to generate a new build, use `grunt build` in order to generate the static files needed for a deployment.
 The generated files will be located in `/dist`.

 In order to create a new release, use `grunt release`.

+### Development

+In order to be able to run a local development version of the app, you should point your webserver to `src/` and sign up for a dedicated app on your [MCM profile page](https://www.magickartenmarkt.de/?mainPage=showMyAccount).
+Once you have the API credentials, fill in your app token, app secret, access token and access secret in the appropriate vars of the [index.html](src/index.html).
+You'll then be able to use the **live API** on your local development version of the app.

+**Note:** this will log you in on the app with your *real* MCM account!

 ### Folder structure